Topl/Knowledge-Base/docs/Developers/03-Node Setup/bare-metal.md

 Alterntiavely, if you need greater control over your node environment or are interested in contributing to the development of Bifrist, you can compile the node directly from source.

-The Bifrost repository can be cloned from https://github.com/Apparatus/Bifrost and compiled by running ``sbt complile`` after all dependencies have been installed.
+The Bifrost repository can be cloned from https://github.com/Topl/Bifrost and compiled by running ``sbt complile`` after all dependencies have been installed.

 ## Windows

-While Apparatus's node cannot yet be run natively on Windows devices.
+While Apparatus' node cannot yet be run natively on Windows devices.
 Bifrost can be installed and run using the Windows Subsystem for Linux (WSL).

 Detailed instructions for installing and configuring WSL [here](https://learn.microsoft.com/en-us/windows/wsl/install).